 But other workers’ compensation claims are just the opposite.
 An employer may deny an employee coverage, an employer may be released back to work before they are ready, or there may be a dispute over whether or not an employee caused their injuries due to reckless or wanton conduct.
-When this is this case, and a workers’ compensation claim is more complex, it is within an employee’s best interests to hire a workers’ compensation attorney.
+When this is this case, and a workers’ compensation claim is more complex, it is within an employee’s best interests to hire a workers’ comp lawyer.

 A workers’ compensation attorney will ensure that all paperwork and necessary forms are filed within a timely manner.
 They will also help you to gather evidence, appeal a denied decision, and recover your full benefit amount.
-The best part about having a workers’ compensation attorney is that you have someone who will advocate for you and who doesn’t charge a fortune; Georgia law limits the amount of money a workers’ compensation attorney can receive to 25 percent of the worker’s income benefits.
+The best part about having a workers’ comp attorney is that you have someone who will advocate for you and who doesn’t charge a fortune; Georgia law limits the amount of money a workers’ compensation attorney can receive to 25 percent of the worker’s income benefits.

 Atlanta Workers’ Compensation Attorneys Serving You